Skip to main content

 Wolfersberger did warn writers and editors against asking AI to copyedit their work because “it tends to correct things that don’t need correction,” as proven by Holly Baker, who issued her own warning: “Ceding knowledge, skills, and expertise to AI tools weakens both the editor and the final product.”
 It can destroy the author’s unique voice.

-As AI becomes increasingly relevant in the world, it is even more important for students to learn how to approach it in the workplace.
-By listening to the counsel given by these BYU Humanities faculty, writers, and editors can be guided through that experience, taking comfort in this point made by Holly Baker: “There’s always going to be the need for that human element, which is encouraging.”
+As AI becomes increasingly relevant in the world, the presenters expressed how important it will be for students to learn how to approach it in the workplace.
+Despite the uncertainty of this prospect, writers and editors can take comfort in this point made by Holly Baker: “There’s always going to be the need for that human element, which is encouraging.”

 Learn more about BYU’s STET: The Editor’s Network events here.